-6 Not relevant when the student's fees are paid by the school/research centre.
-In cases where a student's fees are funded, the student must submit a copy of the funding agreement/offer letter to the Fees Section of the Finance Office.
+7 Not relevant when the student's fees are paid by the school/research centre.
+In cases where a student's fees are funded, the student must submit a copy of the funding agreement/offer letter to the Fees Office.

-Figure 4.1: Registration process for new research students
+Step Registration process for new research students 3 Registry issues Student ID card

-In the context of maintaining correct student records and obtaining access to facilities and training where required, all students should do the following:
+In the context of maintaining correct student records and obtaining access to facilities and training, where required, all students should do the following:

-- Ensure they are properly registered - Check their @mail.dcu.ie email inbox regularly - Ensure that their student card has swipe access to required areas on campus including the library, labs, car parks and other restricted areas - Register for and attend orientation and induction for postgraduate research students - Attend any local school/faculty/research centre induction for research students - Register for graduate training elements, with their supervisor's approval - Notify Registry and their school of any change in biographical details
+- Ensure they are properly registered - Check their @mail.dcu.ie email inbox regularly - Ensure that their student card has swipe access to required areas on campus including DCU Library, labs, car parks and other restricted areas - Register for, and attend Orientation and Induction for postgraduate research students - Attend any local school/faculty/research centre Induction for research students - Register for Graduate Training Elements (GTEs), with their supervisor's approval - Notify Registry and their school of any change in biographical details

-Note on the 'Registration Grace Period'
+Note on the registration 'Grace Period':

-New research students who register during the 'Registration Grace Period' (2nd March to 31st July) will register as Year 1 students, and must register again as Year 1 students during the online registration period between August and September.
-See Guide Section 7.1.2 for details on fee implications.
+New research students who register during the 'Registration Grace Period' (2nd March to 31st July) will register as Year 1 students, and must register again as Year-1 students during the Online Registration Period between August and September.
+See guide Section 7.1.2 for details on fee implications.